This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-- A nonstick or well-seasoned skillet is key to avoid sticking and make flipping or folding the omelet easier.
+Choose the right pan: Use a nonstick or well-seasoned skillet to prevent sticking and make flipping or folding easier.

-- Cook the omelet over medium-low heat for even cooking.
-High heat can cause the eggs to dry out or brown too quickly.
+Keep the heat low: Cook over medium-low heat for gentle, even cooking.
+High heat can brown or dry out the eggs too fast.

-- As the edges set, tilt the pan and gently push the cooked eggs toward the center, letting the uncooked egg flow to the edges for an even cook.
+Tilt and swirl as it sets: As the edges set, tilt the pan and gently push the cooked egg toward the center, letting the uncooked portion flow to the edges.